azat-co/practicalnode/chapter1/chapter1.md

 ```

-In addition, for including files it’s advisable to use statements with `__dirname` and `path.join()` to insure the paths work across-platforms.
+In addition, for including files it’s advisable to use statements with `__dirname` and `path.join()` to insure the paths work across platforms.
 For example, to include a file `messages.js` in a `routes` folder which itself is inside a folder where the currently running script is, use:

 ```js
 const messages = require(path.join(__dirname, 'routes', 'messages.js'))